semjerome/Jerome/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1st Line : Call the MySQLdb module from Python Libarary
+1. Call the MySQLdb module from Python Libarary
-2nd Line : Connect the target SQL
+2. Connect the target SQL
-3rd Line : Declare cursor object using cursor() method
+3. Declare cursor object using cursor() method
-4th Line : Write the specified SQL Query command we want to use
+4. Write the specified SQL Query command we want to use
-5th Line : Close the database
+5. Close the database

 #### 2.6.5.2.8 Programming to make a Thread Function